geoffreylitt/homepage/source/wildcard/index.html.md

 # Wildcard

-Wildcard is a research project as part of my PhD at MIT, with my advisor Daniel Jackson.
+Wildcard is a platform that empowers anyone to build browser extensions and modify websites to meet their own specific needs, using a familiar spreadsheet view.
+It's a research project as part of my PhD at MIT, with my advisor Daniel Jackson.

-For more details, see the [workshop paper](/wildcard/salon2020) being presented at Convivial Computing Salon 2020.
+**Find out more**: For more details, see the [workshop paper](/wildcard/salon2020) being presented at Convivial Computing Salon 2020, or my [30 min video talk](https://us02web.zoom.us/rec/share/5pVKFPba2nhLSYmcr3nnU_QkPY7saaa81yYZrqYNyE8Aqb_hvFJCTMy4bZZiaAqF?startTime=1588694468000) about the project.

-If you'd like to try it out, I'd recommend waiting until the stable beta version is ready.
+**Sign up for beta**: We're getting close to a beta release.
 To get notified when the beta is available, [sign up for the mailing list](https://tinyletter.com/wildcard-extension).

-If you'd like, you can also try installing the current dev build, although it's not stable or full-featured quite yet.
+**Try the current version**: If you want to live on the edge, you can try installing the current dev build, although it's not totally feature-complete or stable.
 Here are the [installation instructions](https://geoffreylitt.github.io/wildcard/#/quickstart) and the [Github source](https://github.com/geoffreylitt/wildcard).
 [Let me know](mailto:glitt@mit.edu) if you run into problems or questions.

 ## The problem
 Browser extensions and user scripts have shown that there are lots of useful ways to modify websites, ranging from blocking ads to adding entire new features to Gmail.